Responsibility &

 Educational Assistance Policy

-Lactalis American Group provides an education reimbursement program for all employees, enabling our people to improve and develop themselves by continuing their education and pursuing continuous learning and professional development opportunities outside of working hours.
+Lactalis American Group provides an education reimbursement program for all employees, enabling our teammates to improve and develop themselves by continuing their education and pursuing continuous learning and professional development opportunities outside of working hours.

 Guidance Resources